Arizona Psychoeducational Groups for Drug & Alcohol Treatment

 - Recitation of the Serenity Prayer or other group mantra with encouragement to continue in recovery and group participation

 This is just one example of how a psychoeducational group may be conducted for patients.
-Family psychoeducational group sessions may follow a similar structure, but address issues families need to cover for maximum benefit of their loved ones and themselves as part of substance abuse recovery.
+Family psychoeducational group sessions may follow a similar structure, but address issues families need to cover for the maximum benefit of their loved ones and themselves as part of substance abuse recovery.